artsy/artsy.github.io/_posts/2017-07-31-fastlane-travis-weekly-deploys.md

 ## Setup

-I created a new repo, and added the [usual LICENSE and README][init], then started [working on a PR][pr] that added support for CI to run.
+I created a new repo, and added the [usual LICENSE and README][init], then started [working on a PR][pr] that added the initial support for CI to run.
 Here are the general steps I needed to make work:

 * Downloading and setting up the application.
 * Ensuring signing will work.